sandstorm/Sandstorm.KISSearch/README.md

 - MySQL version >= 8.0
 - PostgreSQL -> supported very soon

+Supports Neos 9+

+For Neos 8 use the prototype version from branch `neos8-prototype` (this is not actively maintained though).

 <!-- TOC -->
 * [KISSearch - simple and extensible full text search for Neos](#kissearch---simple-and-extensible-full-text-search-for-neos)
   * [Why KISSearch?](#why-kissearch)